DNS-Hackathon/Poisonlicious/presentation/cache-poisonlicious-presentation.md

 ## **Data Sharing Mechanism:**

-- When a resolver enoucnters a new answer, it shares it with other resolvers in the same cluster.
+- When a resolver encounters a new answer, it shares it with other resolvers in the same cluster.

 ---